 Naturally, perfection does come with a price.
 In this case, it is the crop factor.
 You get close to the subject but you do not cover the entire picture.
 You have to leave a part of the picture along the border out.
 But, if you position yourself perfectly, you can get the picture you need.
 The photographer has to develop this skill.

 Shooting a RAW image and not a JPEG might make the difference between a good photograph and a great one.
 The RAW photograph gives you unprocessed data.
-The JPEG compiles many aspects such as the light and the colour with the help of the image processor.
+The JPEG compiles many aspects such as the light and the color with the help of the image processor.
 Also, this helps when you need to shoot many pictures in quick succession.
 The better processor will help you make this possible.
-The DSLR has good quality image processor that allows for capturing high-quality pictures.
+The DSLR has a good quality image processor that allows for capturing high-quality pictures.